anoma/nspec/docs/anomian.juvix.md

 ## Chapter 5: Context of execution

-Nothing of what we have seen so far is actually useful.
-I mean, how do engines do real stuff?
+This is quite a fancy setup for sending messages, but how do engines "actually" get things done?!

-So far, we've only discussed that engines have certain attributes: an identifier, a message interface, and a configuration that includes details like a parent, a name, and a virtual location where the engine *runs*.
-But how do they actually run?
+I mean, we've discussed that engines have certain attributes: an identifier, a message interface, and a configuration that includes details like a parent, a name, and a virtual location where the engine *runs*.
+So, maybe a better question: how do engines actually run?

 <div class="grid" markdown>

 > To understand how an engine runs, we need to acknowledge that engines operate
-> within an **context of execution** referred to as their **engine-environment**.
+> within a **context of execution** referred to as their **engine-environment**.
 > This environment, defined by the `EngineEnv` type, includes the engine's
 > internal state, its mailboxes, and an address book of known engines it can
 > interact with, including itself.